Elements-Agency/benjaminjyoung/content/story/coming-home/index.md

 accolades:
     - Original painting sold in 2026

-collection: Back into The Light
+collection: Back In The Light
 ---

 **Coming Home** holds a quiet, aching tenderness - Izzy poised in the tall, sun-bleached grass, ears lifted in hope, carries a longing that reaches across the empty space between it and me sitting on the porch ahead of her.